“Why don’t you smile more often? It will make you happy!”

 It was similar to the earlier Facial Feedback hypothesis, which said that your face muscles can send feedback to your brain and influence your feelings and behavior.
 First suggested by Charles Darwin and later by William James, in simple words, it says your expression can make you feel the emotion.

 Suppose you’re a young guy stranded in a late-evening party full of serious people in formal suits.
 You’re feeling awful.
 Then you could force yourself to smile.
 This would make you feel happier, according to the hypothesis.

 Almost a decade and half later, another psychological experiment on similar lines took place.
 This was the famous 1988 “pen-in-mouth” experiment by Fritz Strack, Leonard Martin and Sabine Stepper.
 Their subjects were to hold pencils in their mouths while rating how funny were a series of cartoons put before them.

-Participating students were first asked to hold a 12-mm thick felt-tipped marker tightly with their pouted lips.
+Participating students first held a 12-mm thick felt-tipped marker tightly between their pouted lips.
 Just imagine yourself pursing your lips as if whistling, and holding a pen within.